View free policies procedures examples from all manuals. No obligation, no credit card!

 - What steps will provide a good Return on Investment (ROI)?

 - And finally: What resistance must be overcome to succeed?

 We now have a baseline of the key issues for each stakeholder.
 The next step is to select the ones that you can realistically alter and develop targeted strategies to alter them.
 People won’t change unless they feel safe, secure and in control over the results.
 You can’t just force people to change by management decree.
-You must change their underlying assumptions with a credible plan.
+To facilitate change, you must change their underlying assumptions with a credible plan.

 List what assumptions need to change.
 Include a strategy for overcoming the resistance to change identified for each stakeholder group.
 The strategy should fill the gaps.
 Increasing dissatisfaction with the status quo should improve motivation.
 Increasing the vision element will ensure the program is completed.
 Increasing first steps will make sure the program gets started.
 Lastly, decreasing resistance will simplify the whole effort.

-Measurements define the culture of an organization.
+Measurements define the culture of an organization, so it makes sense they would be a good way to facilitate change.
 What you measure is what you manage, and the person that does the measuring is the manager.
 In order to change the outcome, we must change what is measured and (possibly) who or what is doing the measuring.

 Think about this a little.
 The person or thing measuring is receiving feedback, the result of prior changes.
 This is known as a control loop, or a “feedback loop”.
 If the one measuring can’t make changes or the one making changes can’t measure the results, the resulting delays are significant wastes that cause serious troubles.